compilit/ssimpl/docs/concepts.md

 • Hardened derivation: A safer variant where child keys can’t be derived from public keys, but requires the parent private key.

+How it works:
+You start with a single seed (often from a [BIP39](#12-bip39) mnemonic).
+From that seed, it deterministically derives a master keypair (private + public key).
+Then you can derive child keypairs from the master, and children of those, forming a tree structure.

 ## 1.2 BIP39

 BIP39 (Bitcoin Improvement Proposal 39) defines a way to represent a deterministic wallet’s private key using a human-readable set of words, called a mnemonic phrase.

-How it works:
-• A cryptographically strong random number (entropy) is generated.
-• That number is converted into a sequence of 12–24 words chosen from a predefined list of 2048 words.
-• This phrase can be used to derive a seed, which in turn can generate a hierarchy of keys (e.g., via BIP32).

 Key properties:
 • Mnemonic = backup: If you lose your device, you can recover your entire wallet using the phrase.
 • Language-agnostic: Wordlists exist for multiple languages.
 • Deterministic: The same phrase will always regenerate the same wallet.

+How it works:
+First, a cryptographically strong random number (entropy) is generated.
+Then that number is converted into a sequence of 12–24 words chosen from a predefined list of 2048 words.
+Finally, this phrase can be used to derive a seed, which in turn can generate a hierarchy of keys (e.g., via BIP32).

 ---